Prag8855/aab/content/guides/learn-german.md

 - **[Sprachinstitut Berlin](https://sprachinstitut-berlin.de/en/learn-german-berlin/)**
     Regular and intensive German classes in Mitte.
 Groups 4 to 8 people.
 Private lessons are available.
 They offer pronunciation training and other special classes.
 - **[Zeitgeist Zentrum](https://www.zeitgeist-zentrum.de/)**
     Regular and intensive German classes in Wedding.
-Groups of 6 to 12 people.
+Private lessons, and groups of 6 to 12 people.
 They also have cultural events and a co-working space.

 ### Private teachers